chloealbright/DevHiveMind/Architecture/Monitoring & Observability.md

   - **Role in Monitoring and Observability:** Tracing complements monitoring and observability efforts by providing a detailed view of request journeys across multiple services, aiding in the diagnosis of issues and optimization of system performance.

 ## Metrics
-  - **Definition:** Metrics involve quantifiable measurements of system behavior, providing a numerical representation of specific aspects like response times, error rates, or resource usage.
+  - **Definition:** Metrics involve quantifiable measurements of system behavior, providing a numerical representation of specific aspects like response times, error rates, or resource usage. this info is pulled from Logging and Tracing.
   - **Role in Monitoring and Observability:** Metrics are fundamental to both monitoring and observability, offering numerical data for performance analysis.
 They contribute to tracking the health of a system over time and help in identifying trends and anomalies.